rantaluca/ROS2-Quadruped-Robot/README.md

 # Quadruped Robot using Ros2
-My Quadruped Robor project with ROS
+My Quadruped Robot project with ROS

 I wanted to build a Spot-inspired robot during my winter and summer break 2024.
 This repository will contain the source code of this project .